 Wild and hatchery salmon stocks contribute hundreds of millions of dollars to the Alaska economy annually.
 However, there is minimal understanding of how well hatchery production protocols mimic natural mating strategies or how these protocols impact the maintenance of genetic variation and individual fish size in hatchery broodstock.
-We will examine reproductive success of alternative mating strategies (jacks versus full-size males) and the mating structure of a wild coho salmon population.
+We will examine reproductive success of alternative mating strategies (jacks versus full-size males) and the mating structure of a wild coho salmon population using existing samples collected from the NOAA-operated Auke Creek Weir (i.e., one site with data spanning from 2012-2018).
 We will examine the effects of the alternative mating strategies on female salmon size and compare these results to practices used in Southeast Alaska coho hatcheries.
 We will explore how the incorporation (wild) or exclusion (hatchery) of jack males affects the maintenance of population level genetic variation and the size of female offspring in hatchery broodstock.

-This projects seeks to use existing demographic and new genetic data from existing samples of Auke Creek coho salmon spanning a decade to:
+This projects seeks to use existing demographic and new genetic data from existing samples of Auke Creek oho salmon spanning a decade to:

 - 1. Quantify the relative fitness (survival and reproductive success) of jacks and large males in wild populations of coho salmon. - 2.
 Determine whether jacks are more likely to sire jacks and larger female offspring than are full-size males. - 3.
-Assess the contribution of jacks to the maintenance of genetic diversity in wild and hatchery populations of coho salmon.
+Assess the contribution of jacks to the maintenance of genetic diversity in wild and hatchery populations of coho salmon. - 2.
 Is the proposed activity a continuation or part of an ongoing activity?
-If yes, then:

-- Describe any changes to the proposed activity since it was initiated, including progress toward achieving its objectives/goals; and - Provide any additional information, previous environmental review documents, and/or reports from previous years.
+If yes, then: - Describe any changes to the proposed activity since it was initiated, including progress toward achieving its objectives/goals; and - Provide any additional information, previous environmental review documents, and/or reports from previous years.